tavurth/SimpleImage/README.md

 # SimpleImage

-    A simple Php binding for GD, used as an object, with static constructors
+    A simple OOriented Php binding for GD, static constructors